akka/akka/akka-docs/src/main/paradox/additional/schema-evolution.md

 @@@ note

-Learn in-depth about the serialization engine you're using as it will impact how you can aproach schema evolution.
+Learn in-depth about the serialization engine you're using as it will impact how you can approach schema evolution.

 Some operations are "free" in certain serialization formats (more often than not: removing/adding optional fields, sometimes renaming fields etc.), while some other operations are strictly not possible.